felipefava/request_params_validation/README.md

 ```

 ## Usage
-To starting using the gem without setting in any configuration is as simple as adding a
+To start using the gem without setting up any configuration is as simple as adding a
 `before_action` with the helper method `validate_params!` and define your expected request
 parameters for your resources actions.
 If no definition is found for a specific endpoint, the
-default behaviour is to do nothing, that means, no validation will be executed and the params will
+default behavior is to do nothing, that means, no validation will be executed and the params will
 be untouch as if the gem doesn't exist.

-This gem comes with a set of configurable options pretending to be a flexible library, here you can
+This gem comes with a set of configurable options pretending to be flexible, and allowing you to
+customize it to your needs.
+For example, you can change the default helper method `validate_params!`
+for whatever name you want.
+[Here](#global_configurations) you can see all the allowed
+configurations.

-see all the allowed configurations.
-However, all config has default values, so if you don't feel
+Notice that all configuration option has a default value, and none of them are required, so you
-the need of change any out of the box behaviour,youo dont need to worry.
-In the future, the plan is
+don't need to setup anything for getting started.
+In the future, the plan is to continue adding
-to add more configurable options and behaviours.
+more configurable options and features.

 ## Example
 Add the `before_action` callback for all actions: